Ahgykson Island

-Ahgykson Island, formerly Harwood Island, is a small island that lies off the coast of Powell River, BC.
-The island is an indian reserve and part of the traditional territory of the Sliammon First Nation.
+Ahgykson Island, formerly Harwood Island, is a small island off the coast of Powell River, BC.
+It is an Indian reserve and part of the traditional territory of the Sliammon First Nation.

 Etymology

 The island has long been called "Ahgykson" by the Tla'amin people who have lived in this territory for at least 8,000 years.
 In 1798, Captain Vancouver renamed it in his records as "Harwood Island."
 The traditional Tla'amin name was officially reinstated on 5 April 2016.

 Geography

 Ahgykson Island is the northernmost island of the Northern Gulf Islands.